Annual Student Immunization Record Review

 Families with missing records receive a notification letter from Public Health

 Families who have not updated the record receive an order for suspension (students seven to 17 years of age) or a reminder notice (students four to six years of age).
-This is only a warning.
 Families still have time to update records before the suspension period begins.

 January to March 2026